-As the conclusion of 2018 approaches, clients should give some thought to whether or not they have Cayman entities which they wish to liquidate prior to the end of 2018 for, among other things, the purpose of avoiding annual government registration fees due in January 2019.
-A voluntary liquidator of a Cayman company or exempted limited partnership (ELP) is required to hold the final general meeting for that company or file the final dissolution notice for that ELP on or before 31 January 2019.
+As the conclusion of 2019 approaches, clients should give some thought to whether or not they have Cayman entities which they are no longer using and wish to liquidate prior to the end of 2019 in order to, among other things, avoid annual government registration fees due in January 2020.
+A voluntary liquidator of a Cayman company or exempted limited partnership (ELP) is required to hold the final general meeting for that company or file the final dissolution notice for that ELP on or before 31 January 2020.

 Voluntary liquidations – Funds registered with CIMA

 Investment Funds which are registered with the Cayman Islands Monetary Authority (CIMA) should commence voluntary liquidation and submit documents to CIMA in order to have those Funds’ status change from “active” to “license under liquidation” by Tuesday, 31 December 2019 if they are to avoid their annual fees payable to CIMA for 2020.
 It is also important for investment funds registered with CIMA to give some thought to CIMA’s requirement for a final “stub” audit for the period of 2019 in respect of which the Fund operated before going into liquidation.
 CIMA may be reluctant to grant a partial year audit waiver for a liquidating Fund.